 One thing to note is that I did not apply for VEPIC until 2008, it appears they will retroactively evaluate your previous residency and visits in Hong Kong, if you are a non-Chinese citizen to see if you meet the requirements to continue to hold the right of abode.

-Interestingly, I could have continued to be British by holding British National (Overseas) passport if my parents had registered for me me before the handover.
-But as it is no longer to register as BN(O) after the handover, I am no longer British.
+Interestingly, I could have continued to have British nationality by holding a British National (Overseas) passport if my parents had registered for me me before the handover.
+But as it is no longer to register as BN(O) after the handover, I am no longer have any British nationality.
 My parents didn't register themselves either, so they likewise lost their British nationality as of the handover, so right now they are dual Canadian and Chinese citizens.
 It's not much of a loss though, as the BN(O) passport does not provide the right of abode in the United Kingdom.

 To summarize, as of right now I am solely a Canadian citizen with the right to land in Hong Kong.
 I am not eligible to obtain a HKSAR passport, nor the Home Return Permit to visit mainland China.
 I do however, have the right to live, work and study in Hong Kong without restriction.
 I did register for a Hong Kong Identity Card, although it is not technically necessary as I don't currently live in Hong Kong.